core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Starting from the same plain CoAP request, this allows different clients in the OSCORE group to deterministically generate the same request protected with Group OSCORE, which is sent to the proxy for being forwarded to the CoAP group.
 The proxy can now effectively cache the resulting responses from the servers in the CoAP group, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit.

-When caching of Group OSCORE secured responses is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.
+When the caching of responses protected with Group OSCORE is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.

 Note that different Deterministic Requests result in different cache entries at the proxy.
 This includes the case where different plain group requests differ only in their set of ETag Options, as defined in {{Section 3.2.2 of I-D.ietf-core-groupcomm-bis}}.

 That is, even though the servers would produce the same plain CoAP responses when replying to two different Deterministic Requests, those will result in different protected responses to each respective Deterministic Request, hence in different cache entries at the proxy.

 Thus, given a plain group request, a client needs to reuse the same set of ETag Options in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
-However, while this would prevent the caching at the proxy from being inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.
+While this would prevent the caching at the proxy from being inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.

 ### Validation of Responses # {#chap-sec-group-caching-validation}